Wells Fargo to pay $3.7B over consumer law violations

 “Put simply: Wells Fargo is a corporate recidivist that puts one out of three Americans at risk for potential harm,” said CFPB Director Rohit Chopra, in a call with reporters.

-Chopra said this pattern of behavior made make it necessary for regulators to take additional actions against Wells Fargo that goes beyond the $3.7 billion in fines and penalties.
+Chopra said this pattern of behavior made make it necessary for regulators to take additional actions against Wells Fargo that go beyond the $3.7 billion in fines and penalties.

 The bureau says bank's violations impacted more than 16 million customers.
 In addition to improperly charging its auto loan customers with fees and interest, in some cases the bank wrongfully repossessed borrowers' vehicles.
 The bank also improperly denied thousands of mortgage loan modifications to homeowners.